Cotter45/TSFW/docs.md

    Running Tests: How to run, debug, and interpret tests within Vitest.
 6. Examples and Use Cases
    Example Applications: Showcase a few practical examples, like a to-do list or a simple CRUD interface.
-   Advanced Patterns: Show more complex interactions, such as using IndexedDB for offline data storage or state syncing across tabs.
+   Advanced Patterns: Show more complex interactions, such as using local storage for offline data storage or state syncing across tabs.
 7. FAQ
    Common Issues: List any common setup or usage issues, with solutions.
    Troubleshooting: Tips for debugging specific features (e.g., caching, routing, or state sync issues).